AxelSuu/Skybound/README.md

 # Skybound

-A fast-paced 2D platformer with procedurally generated levels and animated characters
+A 2D platformer with procedurally generated levels and animated characters

 <table>
   <tr>